joelcpinheiro/docker_teampass/README.md

 ## Teampass Passwords Manager on Docker

+Should you have one question for me, I know (why you don't used the teampass image present on docker hub?).
+Because I prefer use the last updated images and custom.

+I suppose that you have installed docker and git on your environment, isn't?!
+So, let's go ahead!

 1. Clone this project on you Docker Environment;

 2. Extract .zip file named 2.1.27.16.zip  and move files of this directory extracted(TeamPass-2.1.27.16) to teampass directory: